 Is ASMR kind of sexual?

-Watching an ASMR video can make you feel a little weird (or tingly), or like you're fetishizing an object, but that's usually not the point of ASMR, Dr. Richard says.
-There is a subset of ASMR videos called "erotica ASMR," which include sexual imagery and behaviors combined with ASMR triggering behaviors and sounds, he says.
+Watching an ASMR video can make you feel a little weird (or tingly), or like you're fetishising an object, but that's usually not the point of ASMR, Dr. Richard says.
+There is a subset of ASMR videos called "erotica ASMR," which include sexual imagery and behaviours combined with ASMR triggering behaviours and sounds, he says.
 "These videos induce a sexual response, but it's mostly due to the sexual stimuli, not the ASMR triggers," he says.
 Only about 10% of people report feeling aroused by ASMR, so any feelings of arousal might be due to the intense relaxation and personal attention.
-"People who experience ASMR have a clear understanding of who genuinely cares f or them, and they also have the bonus of getting similar deep feelings of relaxation from other stimuli," he says.
+"People who experience ASMR have a clear understanding of who genuinely cares for them, and they also have the bonus of getting similar deep feelings of relaxation from other stimuli," he says.